KatieMurenbeeld/USDA_FS_Survival_Analysis/README.md

 To reproduce this study:
 1. Download and subset the desired USFS activities data following the instructions in the Python Jupyter Notebook.
-2. Use the R script for Data processing, substituting in the correct sorking directory, file paths, and file names.
+2. Use the R script for Data processing, substituting in the correct sorting directory, file paths, and file names.
 3. Use the R markdown (or use as a template) to complete a survival analysis.
 See the Reference folder for the R vignette on using the survival package.

 ## 1. Download and subset the desired USFS activities data.